snarfed/mox3/README.rst

 Mox3 is an unofficial port of the Google mox framework (http://code.google.com/p/pymox/) to Python 3.
 It was meant to be as compatible with mox as possible, but small enhancements have been made.
-The library was tested on Python version 3.2, 2.7 and 2.6.
+The library supports Python versions 2.6, 2.7, and 3.2 through 3.11.

 Use at your own risk ;)